Bruce Moon: Work

 Bruce Moon was the chair of the art therapy department and director of the graduate art therapy program at Mount Mary University in Milwaukee, Wisconsin from 2001 to 2014.
 He is now professor emeritus of art therapy there.
 Prior to this position, he was assistant professor and the director of the graduate art therapy program at Marywood University in Scranton, Pennsylvania from 1996 to 2001.
-He was also co-director of the graduate clinical art therapy program at Harding Hospital in Worthington, Ohio from 1988 until 1996, which is an affiliate of Lesley College in Cambridge, Massachusetts, where he was also an adjunct faculty member and affiliation coordinator.
+He was also co-director of the graduate clinical art therapy program at Harding Hospital in Worthington, Ohio from 1988 until 1996, which was an affiliate of Lesley University in Cambridge, Massachusetts, where he was also an adjunct faculty member and affiliation coordinator.

-Bruce Moon is a licensed professional counselor in Illinois, and a registered and board certified art therapist.
+Bruce Moon was a licensed professional counselor in Illinois, and a registered and board certified art therapist.
 He performed art therapy services pro bono at the Alternative Behavioral Treatment Center in Mundelein, Illinois from 2005 to 2013.
-During that time Moon requested to work with those clients that were particularly resistant to engage in therapy.
+During that time Moon worked primarily with clients that were particularly resistant to engage in therapy.
 Moon also led a group for adolescent males who had committed a sexual offense.
 He ran a private practice in Worthington, Ohio from 1989 until 1996, providing individual art therapy services for children, adolescents, and adults.
 From 1986 until 1992, he was the Chief of Adjunctive Therapy of Harding Hospital's Child and Adolescent Division.
 He also worked as an arts specialist from 1973 to 1975 at the Worthington Community Counseling Service.